-SECTION VII.
+SECTION VI.
 GENERAL REGULATIONS

-A. Fire Hydrants - Except in cases of fire, no person or persons shall take water from the fire hydrants of the Village for any purpose whatsoever without having obtained a special permit from the Village, which permit shall be conditioned in accordance with the circumstances involved, at the discretion of the Village and in case of fire, said fire hydrants shall be opened and water shall be taken therefrom only by Village employees, active members of the Fire Department, or by special permission from the Village Board, the Water Superintendent or the Fire Chief.
+Fire Hydrants - Except in cases of fire, no person or persons shall take water from the fire hydrants of the Village for any purpose whatsoever without having obtained a special permit from the Village, which permit shall be conditioned in accordance with the circumstances involved, at the discretion of the Village and in case of fire, said fire hydrants shall be opened and water shall be taken therefrom only by Village employees, active members of the Fire Department, or by special permission from the Village Board, the Water Superintendent or the Fire Chief.
 Any person violating the provisions of this section shall be subject to a fine and penalty of not less than two hundred fifty dollars ($250.00) for the first offense and five hundred dollars ($500.00) for each additional offense.

-B. Leaks, Damage to Service Line - The consumer is required to notify the Water Superintendent of any leak occurring in or damage to the service line, in which case the water will be turned off at the curb stop and will remain turned off until the leak is repaired to the satisfaction of the Superintendent.
-If pipe has been damaged between the curb and the meter by the customer or his/her agent, the expense of the repair shall be the obligation of the owner/agent.
+Leaks, Damage to Service Line - The consumer is required to notify the Water Superintendent of any leak occurring in or damage to the service line, in which case the water will be turned off at the curb stop and will remain turned off until the leak is repaired to the satisfaction of the Superintendent.
+If the pipe has been damaged between the curb and the meter by the customer or his/her agent, the expense of the repair shall be the obligation of the owner/agent.
 The repairs to the service line between the main and the curb stop shall be an expense of the Village.
-If the service pipe is galvanized iron, it is the option of the Water Superintendent to require its replacement with copper service pipe between the main and the curb stop at the expense of the Village and from the curb to the premises at the expense of the owner.
+If the service pipe is galvanized iron or lead (NL), the Water Superintendent shall require its replacement with copper service pipe between the main and the curb stop at the expense of the Village and from the curb to the premises at the expense of the owner.
 In all cases, repairs shall be made in conformity with the specifications for new services insofar as they may be applicable.
 Nothing in this section shall be construed as violating any agreement entered into between consumers served through improved and accepted services and the Village, nor is it to be construed as affecting any future agreements similar to the ones heretofore executed.

-C. Control - The Water Superintendent shall have control of the installation, maintenance, repair and adjustments of taps, mains, curb boxes, service pipes and meters.
+Control - The Water Superintendent shall have control of the installation, maintenance, repair and adjustments of taps, mains, curb boxes, service pipes and meters.
 The village shall not be responsible for breaks, obstructions, or intermissions in service arising from any cause whatsoever except that they may take such steps as are reasonable upon proper notification to make such repairs as may be necessary to restore service from the main to the curb stop.
 Charges for such repairs are to be made in accordance with Section IV.
 A.

-D. Curb Stop Violations - Service shall be controlled at the Village owned curb stop and water will be charged for as long as the curb stop is open.
+Curb Stop Violations - Service shall be controlled at the Village owned curb stop and water will be charged for as long as the curb stop is open.
 The water at the Village owned curb stop shall be turned off and on only by employees of the village or duly authorized representatives and only upon filing the proper notice with the Village Board.

 The water service shall only be active or deactivated when an owner or designee is at the premise.
 The owner or designee must inspect the premises for leaks in the dwellings internal water service piping.
 Owner owned curb cock may be operated by the owner or designee.